frankcastellano/frankcastellano/README.md

 - 👋 Hi, I’m @frankcastellano
 - 👀 I’m interested in software developement focusing on security.
-- 🌱 I’m currently learning how automate DevOps principles across an enterprise.
+- 🌱 I’m currently learning how to scale automated DevOps principles across enterprises.
 - 💞️ I’m looking to collaborate on security projects using Python.
 - 📫 How to reach me : https://www.linkedin.com/in/frank-c-6a0a255a/